-All DSV managers are accountable for creating a healthy and safe work environment for employees and third parties, which includes maintenance of equipment.
+All DSV managers are accountable for creating and maintaining a healthy and safe work environment for our employees and our third parties, which includes safe systems of work.
 Safety must be ensured through appropriate instructions, which must be observed.
 Managers must establish an understanding of essential safety measures within their area of responsibility and initiate improvements when necessary.